Maunish-dave/Dynamic-Traffic-light-management-system/README.md

 This code will train the model for 50 epoch.<br/>
 -e is to set the epochs.<br/>
 -m for model_name which will be saved in models folder.<br/>
+-s tells simulation to run for 500 steps.<br/>
 --train tells the train.py to train the model if not specified it will load model_name from the models folder.

 At the end of simulation it will show time_vs_epoch graphs and save it to plots folder with name time_vs_epoch_{model_name}.png